Neil Gabrielson

 Algebra – Michael Artin

 I've been using this book to self-study Linear Algebra and Group Theory alongside my classes, and I will continue to use it to learn about Rings and Fields through Galois Theory.
-It's not a light read, but I would highly recomend picking up a copy (or finding a pdf) if you're beginning to study mathematics or any adjacent field.
+It's not a light read, but I would highly recommend picking up a copy (or finding a pdf) if you're beginning to study mathematics or any adjacent field.
 It's great to have on hand just to reference.
 A friend asked about an edge case of vector fields the other night and I whipped it out to check the wordings of the axioms.
 If you don't like math, don't get this book, but it's 10/10 for a nerd like me.

 Another Country – James Baldwin